Shop in thailand

 Souvenirs

-But, shop at these inexpensive souvenir places, and the cost will be the least of your worries.
+But shop at these inexpensive souvenir shops, and the cost will be the least of your worries.
 You may not have enough room in your suitcase.
 BUT!
 Don’t forget to bargain.

 6. Chatuchak Weekend Market